lacymorrow/xspf-jukebox/README.md

 XSPF-Jukebox
 ============

 #### As of 2014 this project is no longer being maintained.
-It still works great and is in use in may places.
+It still works great and is in use in many places.
 #### If you would like to take over, please get in touch with me.